mg98/arbitrary-data-on-blockchains/README.md

 Running this script will scan the Ethereum blockchain via BigQuery for arbitrary content and store the results in the SQLite database (`results.db`).
 The analyzer has two modes and will accordingly either scan for files of popular type or embedded UTF-8 text strings.

 ```
-usage: analyze.py [-h] [--limit LIMIT] [--reset | --no-reset] [--mimes MIMES] [--skip-injected-jpegs | --no-skip-injected-jpegs] {files,text}
+usage: analyze.py [-h] [--limit LIMIT] [--reset | --no-reset] [--mimes MIMES] {btc,eth} {files,text}

-Analyze the Ethereum blockchain for arbitrary content.
+Analyze blockchains for arbitrary content.

 positional arguments:
+  {btc,eth}            Blockchain to analyze.
   {files,text}         Type of content to look for.

 optional arguments:
   -h, --help           show this help message and exit
   --limit LIMIT        Limit the results processed by the BigQuery SQL query.
-If not set, proceeds to query the entire blockchain.
+If not set, proceeds to query
+                       the entire blockchain.
-  --reset, --no-reset   If set, current results get cleared out beforehand and a full analysis is done. (default: False)
+  --reset, --no-reset  If set, current results get cleared out beforehand and a full analysis is done.
+                       (default: False)
   --mimes MIMES        Comma separated list of mime types to be considered for files analysis (default: '*').
-  --skip-injected-jpegs, --no-skip-injected-jpegs
-                        Search for injected jpegs in files analysis produces many results with many false positives (approx. > 98%) (default: True)
 ```

 ### 📖 View Results